‘Not His Favourite…’ – Former RCB Coach Dissects Virat Kohli Hundred and How Champions Trophy 2025 Might Pan Out

 ALSO READ:

 Hesson pointed out that the pitches in Dubai are more challenging compared to the flatter tracks seen in Pakistan.
-He described that the conditions are different, where spin and pace both have a huge role to play, which is hard on the batters to score freely.
+He described that the conditions are different, where spin and pace both have a huge role to play, which makes it hard for the batters to score freely.

 He highlighted that Kohli had struggled in Dubai before, averaging only 37 with a highest score of 90.
 This was much lower than his career average of 58.
 Given this, Hesson emphasized that Kohli’s century in such a crucial game was a major achievement and must have been extremely satisfying for him.